The Tentsile Stingray Tree Tent is a 3-person tent built with versatility in mind, as it enables multiple sleeping positions in a hammock tent.

 The tent promises sturdiness and comfort all through the night and is much more unique than the standard ground or tree tents.
 Equipped with a rainfly, the Tentsile Stingray Tree Tent is capable of enduring spring, summer, fall, and mild winters.

-In the box you will find the tent, two anodized aluminum alloy poles, three buckles, four screw pegs, three polyester straps, a set of bungee cords, and extra hooks.
+In the box, you will find the tent, two anodized aluminum alloy poles, three buckles, four screw pegs, three polyester webbing straps, a set of bungee cords, and extra hooks.

-Launched in 2012, Tentsile utilizes creative design and manufacturing to create unique tents and hammocks with a patented anchoring system that enables campers to sleep in the trees.
+Launched in 2012, Tentsile utilizes creative design and manufacturing to create unique ground and tree tents and hammocks with a patented anchoring system that enables campers to sleep in the trees.

 Read on for our full Tentsile Stingray Tree Tent review to see if this tent is worthy of your purchase.

 If you’ve ever had the frustrating experience of struggling to find level ground to camp on, you might be interested in a tent that can hang from the trees.

 The Tentsile Stingray Tree Tent is just as the name implies; it’s a “floating” or suspended tent that enables you to camp in any area, regardless of the quality of the ground beneath you.

 …consider the weather and climate, the number of people who will sleep next to you, and the overall price you’d like to spend.